codeigniter4/devkit/README.md

 running unit tests.
 This workflow also configures PHPUnit to report on code coverage and upload the results to [Coveralls.io](https://coveralls.io) (you will need a free account, but it is also fine to use this workflow without Coveralls).

+#### Rector

+*Requires **rector.php***

+Rector provides automated refactoring of code, allowing you to make sweeping updates based on predefined rulesets.
+Rector can be highly opinionated based on its configuration file (**rector.php**) so be sure to read the documentation and figure out the best fit for you.
+This workflow performs a "dry run" to check for any changes that Rector would have made and fail if there are matches.

 #### Unused